"Warszawa da się lubić | Warsaw can be liked"

 Language:

-The official and predominantly spoken language in Warsaw, Poland is Polish.
-As the capital city, it is a hub for international business and education, so English is also widely spoken, especially among younger generations and professionals.
+The primary language spoken in Warsaw, Poland's capital, is Polish.
+As the country's official language, it is used in government, education, and media.
+English is also widely spoken, particularly among younger generations and in business settings.
 Additionally, due to historical ties, some older residents may speak Russian.
-Other languages spoken include German, French, and Spanish, primarily among expatriate communities and foreign students.